robobeau/JobInterviewStory/README.md

-#Shūshoku Mensetsu Monogatari
+#Shushoku Mensetsu Monogatari

 ## Job Interview Story

 Our protagonist, René, is on a perilous journey to save himself from the evil clutches of unemployment!
 It's up to you to guide him towards the sprawling downtown metropolis while avoiding the marketing dept., IT services people, and other various nerds and neckbeards out to ruin your day!
 Use your vast knowledge of Front End Development to take them down a notch and lead our hero to a successful job interview!
-Excelsior!

 ## Project Dependencies